iCloud: What is iCloud Notes?

 If you’re using another iCloud app, you can switch to Notes by clicking the app’s name at the top of the iCloud.com window.

-When working with iCloud Notes, make sure you use a browser recommended in the Apple Support article System requirements for iCloud.
+When working with Notes on iCloud.com, make sure you use a browser recommended in the Apple Support article System requirements for iCloud.